Parallel Workers Running MS Windows via Wine

 Windows-only CRAN packages

 A small number of the CRAN packages install only on MS Windows.
-Here is how to see which are:
+Here is how to see which they are:

 db <- read.dcf(url("https://cran.r-project.org/src/contrib/PACKAGES"))